Drone Racing is an ever-growing side of the aeromodelling hobby and is very much recognised as a sport it in its own right.

 Some local clubs run their yearly membership packages and have set days/evenings every week (particularly through the summer months) where everyone pitches in to help setup a track and have a good few hours of racing.
 Refer back to Point 1 above to find out where you may be able to fly locally.

-If you require any further information or assistance with getting into Drone Racing then please do not hesitate to contact up at the email address below.
+If you require any further information or assistance with getting into Drone Racing then please do not hesitate to Contact Us.